unicode-org/cldr/docs/ldml/tr35-personNames.md

 1. If one or more fields at the start of the pattern are empty, all fields and literal text before the **first** populated field are omitted.
 2. If one or more fields at the end of the pattern are empty, all fields and literal text after the **last** populated field are omitted.
 3. Processing from the start of the remaining pattern:
     1. If there are two or more empty fields separated only by literals, the fields and the literals between them are removed.
     2. If there is a single empty field, it is removed.
 4. If the processing from step 3 results in two adjacent literals (call them A and B), they are coalesced into one literal as follows:
     1. If either is empty the result is the other one.
-  3. If B matches the end of A, then the result is A. So xyz + yz ⇒ xyz, and xyz + xyz ⇒ xyz.
+    2. If B matches the end of A, then the result is A. So xyz + yz ⇒ xyz, and xyz + xyz ⇒ xyz.
-  4. Otherwise the result is A + B, but with any sequence of two or more white space characters replaced by the first whitespace character.
+    3. Otherwise the result is A + B, further modified by replacing with any sequence of two or more white space characters by the first whitespace character.

 ### 6.6 <a name="examples-of-choosing-a-namepattern" href="#examples-of-choosing-a-namepattern">Examples of choosing a namePattern</a>

-#### 6.6.1 <a name="examples-for-rules-1-and-2" href="#examples-for-rules-1-and-2">Examples for rules 1 and 2</a>
+** TBD Review examples below **

 The personName element contains: